openshift-cloud-team/aged-machines-pruner/article.md

 ## Abstract

-For some business reasons, it might be needed to recreate Machines upon reaching a certain age, 7 days for example.
+For some OpenShift deployments, with certain business requirements or technical challenges, users may desire to recreate Machines upon reaching a certain age.
-It might help to ensure that applications are resilient to node or infrastructure failures.
+For example, a user may wish to replace Machines once they are older than 7 days.

-Also, It helps ensure applications are resilient when underlying nodes go through whatever manipulations.
+Replacing the Machines periodically like this may help to ensure that applications are resilient to Node or infrastructure failures or to standard upgrade procedures in which Machines are cycled frequently.
-This article describes an approach to make such automation using Openshift's built-in APIs, such as CronJobs.
+This article describes an approach to automate this procedure using OpenShift's built-in APIs.

 ### Introduction

-Openshift built-in Machine API allows users to manage cluster's worker (at the moment of writing) machines by using declarative Kubernetes-style APIs.
+The OpenShift Machine API allows users to manage cluster worker machines by using declarative Kubernetes-style APIs.
-Due to the nature of Machine objects, it's quite possible to customize and extend lifecycle management using other built-in Openshift mechanisms as well as external tooling, such as:
+As Machines are a Kubernetes-style construct, it is possible to customize and extend lifecycle management using other built-in OpenShift mechanisms as well as external tooling, such as:

 - [CronJobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) / [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/)
 - [MachineSets](https://docs.openshift.com/container-platform/4.10/machine_management/creating_machinesets/creating-machineset-aws.html#machine-api-overview_creating-machineset-aws)
 - [Helm3](https://helm.sh/) for simplify our automation management
 - [OpenShift CLI](https://docs.openshift.com/container-platform/4.10/cli_reference/openshift_cli/getting-started-cli.html#cli-getting-started)

-This article intended to describe an approach to manipulating machines using CronJobs and `oc` CLI tool and a bit of python scripting.
+This article is intended to describe an approach to manipulating Machines using CronJobs, the `oc` CLI tool, and a bit of Python scripting.

 #### MachineSet

 A MachineSet is a group of Machines with the purpose to maintain a stable set of Machines running at any given time.
-In other words, if one of the Machines which belongs to MachineSet was deleted, the MachineSet controller will recreate it.
+In other words, if one of the Machines belonging to a MachineSet is deleted, the MachineSet controller will create a replacement Machine to maintain the desired number of replicas.

 #### CronJob / Job

 A CronJob creates Jobs on a repeating, user-defined schedule.
-The job itself is just creating an arbitrary pod and will continue to retry the execution of this pod until it will successfully terminate.
+The Job itself creates a Pod and will continue to retry the execution of this Pod until it successfully completes.

-The main idea of our automation is to invoke OpenShift CLI within a Job's pod, list machines, check their age, and mark aged ones for deletion.
+The main idea of our automation is to invoke OpenShift CLI within a Job's Pod, list Machines, check their age, and mark old ones for deletion based on the age policy.

-### Preparing simple CronJob
+### Preparing an example CronJob

-To demonstrate an approach, in this part we will make a simple cron job that will list all the machines from a cluster to a job log every 5 minutes.
+To demonstrate this approach, we will make a CronJob that will list and then log all Machines in a cluster, every 5 minutes.
-To simplify our experiments a bit here, the `default` namespace will be used.
+Note, for simplicity of the example, the `default` namespace will be used.

 #### Prerequisites

-- Openshift CLI (oc) is installed
+- OpenShift CLI (oc) is installed
-- Cluster admin privileged (for create additional role in openshift-machine-api namespace)
+- Cluster Admin privileges or Admin privileges over the openshift-machine-api namespace (to create an additional role)

 #### Roles and ServiceAccounts

-For being able to interact with Machine objects within a cluster it's necessary to create a Role, appropriate service account, and RoleBinding.
+To be able to interact with Machine objects within a cluster, it is necessary to create a Role, appropriate ServiceAccount, and a RoleBinding.

-We will need a service account to interact with an API server.
+We will need a ServiceAccount to interact with the API server.

 ```yaml
 ---
 apiVersion: v1